-The investment banks Goldman Sachs and Morgan Stanley were bailed out by The Federal Reserve (the Fed), who allowed them to become commercial banks—meaning they were now being regulated by the government.
+The investment banks Goldman Sachs and Morgan Stanley were bailed out by the Federal Reserve (the Fed), which allowed them to become bank holding companies—meaning they were now being regulated by the government.

 The banks could then borrow from the Fed's discount window and take advantage of the Fed's other guarantee programs intended for retail banks.
 With the collapse of these investment banks, the era of ultra-successful investment banking was over.

 Fannie Mae and Freddie Mac

-The mortgage giants Fannie Mae and Freddie Mac guaranteed 90% of all home mortgages by the end of 2008.
+Federal agencies, including the mortgage giants Fannie Mae and Freddie Mac, guaranteed 90% of all new home mortgages made in 2009.
 They purchased mortgages from banks and created securities from them.
 In the process, investors flocked to these securities due to the high returns.

 Home loans were given to people who could not afford them (sub-prime loans), which then were sold as securities.
 Investors spent thousands of dollars on these securities when the housing bubble burst due to a massive number of mortgage defaults.

 The U.S. Treasury underwrote $100 million in their mortgages, in effect returning them to government ownership.
 If Fannie and Freddie had gone bankrupt, the housing market would have collapsed.

 AIG Insurance Company

 The American International Group (AIG) was one of the world's largest insurance companies.
 Most of its business consisted of traditional insurance products.
 When the company delved into credit default swaps, it began taking enormous risks.

 These swaps insured the mortgage securities purchased by investors, in an attempt to reduce the risk of the securities if the borrowers defaulted.
 If AIG went bankrupt, it would trigger the failure of the financial institutions that bought these swaps.